 The TU has a good goal that many would support, given that it is fundamentally good and noble, but only the TU thinks the means they have chosen are acceptable.
-Perhaps this particular road to utopia is Powered by a Forsaken Child or simply includes a nauseating level of necessary sacrifices.
+Perhaps this particular road to utopia is Powered by a Forsaken Child or simply includes a nauseating level of so-called 'necessary' sacrifices.

 Well, if people are allowed to do whatever they want, they'll make a mess of our Utopia.
 Better get rid of that pesky free will.

 The problem is the goal

 We should maximize the average happiness.
-This can be done with 'exiling' (and then secretly exterminating) the unhappy people.
+This can most easily be done by constantly, and secretly, exterminating the unhappiest people.

 Negative Utilitarianism: Instead of maximizing happiness, we should only focus on minimizing suffering.
-However, since all living things suffer to some extent, we can only eliminate suffering by putting the unhappy out of their misery.
+However, since all living things suffer to some extent we can only eliminate suffering by putting the unhappy out of their misery - or by exterminating everyone.